-If you’re interested in streaming movies, TV shows, documentaries, and other premium content, then Netflix is the best place on the web for doing so.
+If you’re interested in streaming movies, TV shows, documentaries, and other premium content, then Netflix is the best place on the web to do so.
 It’s no wonder millions of people use the service each month.
 But what happens when the service fails to work when being used in a web browser?
-Yes, despite what you might think, a lot of people still tend to stream their favorite Netflix shows through their web browser.
+If Netflix is not responding in your Chrome, Firefox or Edge browser, there are a few things you can do to resolve the issue.

 If Netflix is not working in your Chrome, Firefox or Edge browser, here are a few things you should try: